influxdata/docs-v2/content/v2.0/cloud/account-management/offboarding.md

 To stop being charged for {{< cloud-name "short" >}}, you'll first need to pause all your writes and queries.

-### 2. Export your data
+### 2. Export your data and other artifacts

-To export your data, follow the steps below.
+To export data and artifacts, follow the steps below.

+{{% note %}}
+Exported data and artifacts can be used in an InfluxDB OSS instance.
+{{% /note %}}

 #### Export tasks